bobbevins/Linuxcnc_python_remap_M6/README.md

 in the ini.

 We created an xml class used to get common values from xml file re: delay iterations.
-We removed all yield except in epilog.
-We are trying to track down the interpreter issues.
+We removed all yield's and INTTERP_EXECUTE_FINISH.

+Make sure you import * from emccanon or else you wont get the commands and the sync's wont work.